Down To Earth Discipleship . Getting real with issues facing young Christians today

 In a spiritual warfare perspective, accountability relationships centred on prayer mean that we fight for one another as well as encouraging, we acknowledge that we all have similar battles and that if Satan takes on one he takes on much more!
 But giving ourselves to others in this kind of way is very countercultural for men.

-Dependency & trust.
-Philip Yancey12 comments that he learned a vital lesson with respect to fellowship from a Christian in Alcoholics Anonymous.
+Philip Yancey comments that he learned a vital lesson with respect to fellowship from a Christian in Alcoholics Anonymous.
 This Christian pointed out that all church fellowship he had encountered was shallow and merely emotional, whereas in AA one learned real dependency on others, with openness of confession and trust which was reciprocal.
 This contrasts with individualism which approaches fellowship from the standpoint of it (and other people) meeting my needs as if on a shopping trip - pious, optional and disengaged.
 Christian fellowship particularly and close friendships generally can be an effective voice of conscience in our lives.

 However, in a fellowship context, narrowing the field unduly can lead to an unhealthy emotional dependency on one or two others, which becomes too emotionally intense.
 Balance and intelligent sensitivity is needed - real love is neither total individualism nor total co-dependency.
 Some fellowship gets very personal, with a lot of openness which can verge on being invasive, so each must be sensitive to what the other finds comfortable and helpful, not imposing his or her own agenda for personal satisfaction.